asterics/esp32_mouse_keyboard/README.md

 * __SSID__ (WiFi SSID): this is the WiFi SSID where the speech processor is reachable.
 * __PASS__ (WiFi passphrase): WiFi passphrase for this SSID
-* __SPIP__ (speech processor IP): IPv4 address of the speech processor device
+* __SPURI__ (speech processor URI): URI of the speech processor device (e.g.: ws://192.168.0.100:8080/recognize)
-* __SPPORT__ (processor port): port number (websocket) of the speech processor software

 _TODO:_ add here the link to the python speech processor sourcecode

 ## Usage

 1. First, the audio processing must be initialised with the _$IA_ command.
 The ESP32 starts up the WiFi and connects to the websocket.
-If successful, __$AP-success__ is sent back to the UART, __$AP-error:'error message'__ is returned otherwise.
+If successful, __AP-success__ is sent back to the UART, __AP-error:'error message'__ is returned otherwise.
 2. If connecting was successful, the audio processing is started with _$SA_.
 Now the microphone will be enabled, audio is streamed to the websocket.
-On recognition of a phrase, it will be returned to the UART: __$AP:'recognized text'__
+On recognition of a phrase, it will be returned to the UART: __AP:'recognized text'__
 3. To disable recording, send _$EA_.
 If you want to re-enable it, go to step 2.

 # Usage via Console or second UART